harrisonlab/neonectria_ditissima/Pacbio.md

   	done
 ```

-Contigs shorter thaan 500bp were renomed from the assembly
+Contigs shorter than 500bp were removed from the assembly

 ```bash
   for Contigs in $(ls assembly/spades_pacbio/*/*/contigs.fasta); do